lexaisnotdead/simple-flashbot-mev/README.md

 node mev-bot.js
 ```

-The bot will create a transaction and submit it to the Flashbots auction using the Flashbots Bundle Provider.
+The bot will create a transaction and submit it to the Flashbots auction using the ```FlashbotsBundleProvider```.
 The transaction will be directed to the target Ethereum address specified in the ```.env``` file.

 If the transaction is included in a block within the next 10 blocks, the bot will output "Transaction successfully included." to the console.
 Otherwise, it will output "Transaction was not included in a block and has been removed from the system."

-Overall, this code is a basic example of how to use the Flashbots Bundle Provider to submit private transactions in Flashbots auctions.
+Overall, this code is a basic example of how to use the ```FlashbotsBundleProvider``` to submit private transactions in Flashbots auctions.
 However, it only includes a single transaction and does not have any logic to adjust the bidding strategy or analyze the MEV opportunities.